 Defending the Planet: The Biden Reset

-In the first episode of Columbia Law School’s new limited podcast series—hosted by Professor Michael B. Gerrard—former EPA administrator Catherine McCabe ’77 and Professor Jedediah S. Purdy discuss the Biden administration’s plan to restart U.S. efforts to combat climate change.
+In the first episode of Columbia Law School’s new limited-series podcast—hosted by Professor Michael B. Gerrard—former EPA administrator Catherine McCabe ’77 and Professor Jedediah S. Purdy discuss the Biden administration’s plan to restart U.S. efforts to combat climate change.

 Hours after taking the oath of office, President Joe Biden signed executive orders to return the United States to the Paris climate agreement and kill the Keystone XL pipeline.
 He has since revoked many of the Trump administration’s climate policies while launching an aggressive regulatory program of his own.
 His goals include cutting U.S. greenhouse gas emissions in half by 2030 and reaching net zero emissions by 2050.
 He also wants to put the U.S. back into a position of international leadership on climate issues.
 But are these goals realistic with a Congress that hasn’t passed major environmental legislation since 1990?